mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Thursday, 26 June 2025

-- The average temperature today is 16.88˚C,
+- The average temperature today is 16.92˚C,
-- With highs of 17.51˚C and lows of 16.49˚C,
+- With highs of 17.94˚C and lows of 16.49˚C,
-- It may feel like 16.84˚C with moderate rain
+- It may feel like 16.94˚C with light rain
-- The wind speed is 1.79m/s and visibility is 10000m
+- The wind speed is 3.13m/s and visibility is 10000m
-- The pressure is 1009hPa and humidity is 85%
+- The pressure is 1009hPa and humidity is 87%
 - The sun will rise at 03:50 and set at 20:31

 <!-- weather_marker ends -->